iiasa/message_ix/doc/reporting.rst

    MissingKeyError
    Quantity
    configure
+.. currentmodule:: message_ix.report

-:meth:`ixmp.Reporter.from_scenario <ixmp.reporting.Reporter.from_scenario>` automatically adds keys based on the contents of the :class:`.Scenario` argument;
+:meth:`ixmp.Reporter.from_scenario <ixmp.report.Reporter.from_scenario>` automatically adds keys based on the contents of the :class:`.Scenario` argument;
 that is, every :mod:`ixmp` set, parameter, variable, and equation available in the Scenario.
 :meth:`message_ix.Reporter.from_scenario <.Reporter.from_scenario>` extends this to add additional keys for derived quantities specific to the MESSAGEix model framework.
 These include:

-.. tip:: Use :meth:`~.Computer.full_key` to retrieve the full-dimensionality :class:`Key` for any of these quantities.
+.. tip:: Use :meth:`~genno.Computer.full_key` to retrieve the full-dimensionality :class:`~genno.Key` for any of these quantities.

 - ``out``          = ``output`` × ``ACT``; that is, the product of ``output`` (output efficiency) and ``ACT`` (activity)
 - ``out_hist``     = ``output`` × ``ref_activity`` (historical reference activity)